terru3/terru3.github.io/_posts/2023-12-20-learning-DS-ML.md

 This immediately poses a problem.
 In the sentence: "He was told to bar him from ever entering the bar again", clearly "bar" refers to different entities; in fact, they are not even the same part of speech.
 If we want our model to understand the nuances of language, it cannot statically represent letters/words/anything-in-between as fixed vectors.

 How did we know the first "bar" *(bar1)* was a verb meaning to prohibit and the second "bar" *(bar2)* was a noun referring to an establishment serving alcohol?
 We read the surrounding words, saw that *bar1* preceded a noun, and saw *bar* preceded by the verb "enter"...you get the point.
-At this point, self-attention is ready to burst onto the scene, because it exactly represents a proposal to emulate this process.
+At this point, self-attention is ready to make its appearance, because it exactly represents a proposal to emulate this process.

   **Mathematically:**